ByteProject/Puny-BuildTools/README.md

 **Commodore Amiga**

 Use a tool like [Grafx2](http://grafx2.chez.com/) to create a valid `.iff` file.
 If you really hail the past with every breath you make, you might of course do it in Deluxe Paint as well.
 Use an Amiga .adf disk image editor like `ADF Opus` (not included) to put the file on the `S-PIC` ADF disk image which you find in `Interpreters/Tools`.
 Optionally just use `xdftool` for putting the file on disk, which has been installed together with the FictionTools.
 Now fire up `Workbench` and open the AmigaDOS CLI and use the s-pic utility to transform your IFF image into a self-executing intro.
-Save the file as loader and put it on the template disk `amiga_ZIP_pic.adf` which you find in `Interpreters`.
+Save the file as loader and put it on the template disk `amiga_ZIP_pic.adf` (Z-machine v3) or `amiga_Infocom_z5_pic.adf` (Z-machine v5), depending on which interpreter which you defined to use in the Amiga script.
+You find both templates in `Interpreters`.

-In case this is too cumbersome for you, which I can totally understand, just edit the `amiga.sh` script and replace all instances of `amiga_ZIP_pic.adf` with `amiga_ZIP.adf`.
-It's a second disk image I prepared that doesn't try to fire up a loader first but goes straight into your story.
+In case this is too cumbersome for you, which I can totally understand, just edit the `amiga.sh` script and either replace all instances of `amiga_ZIP_pic.adf` with `amiga_ZIP.adf` or replace all instances of `amiga_Infocom_z5_pic.adf` with `amiga_Infocom_z5.adf`, again depending on the interpreter and Z-machine version (v3 or v5) you prefer.
+I prepared these disk images so that they go straight into your story.
+Learn more about the available Amiga interpreters in the interpreter section below.

 **Atari ST**